LTL Shipping Checklist

 Step 3: Insure Your Shipment

 Purchasing freight insurance provides additional coverage above and beyond the carrier’s default protection policy.
-These independent policies can protect the full value of your shipment and remove the need to prove liability if any damage or loss of cargo occurs.
+These independent policies can protect the total value of your shipment and remove the need to prove liability if any damage or loss of cargo occurs.
 For many shippers, purchasing an independent freight insurance policy gives them peace of mind because they don’t have to worry about their shipment.

 Step 4: Understand Accessorials

 It’s prevalent for shippers to need or require services beyond the basic curbside pickup and delivery, which is an SOP for carriers.
-Most shippers don’t even know they may need additional assistance, and often they end up with a surprise billing adjustment after their shipment has been delivered.
+Most shippers don’t even know they may need additional assistance, and often, they end up with a surprise billing adjustment after their shipment has been delivered.
 These other services are called accessorials or add-ons and come in all shapes and sizes.
 What you may think is a part of the primary or included shipping services could cost you a lot of money.

 Ask yourself a few questions, like:

--Do you or the person receiving the shipment need inside pickup or delivery?
+• – Do you or the person receiving the shipment need inside pickup or delivery?

 Step 5: Booking